peregrine-cms/peregrinecms-com-peregrine-sling-auth-header/README-OPENIDC.md

    * Username Whitelist Pattern (header.auth.username.whitelist) = `^[A-Za-z0-9+_.-]+@(.+)$`
    * User Profile Header Whitelist Pattern = `^OIDC_CLAIM_(.+)$`

-   *NOTE* With exception of the _Shared Secret_, all values above should be used as defined to work correctly with `mod_auth_openidc`.
+   *NOTE:* With the exception of the _Shared Secret_, all values above should be used as defined to work correctly with `mod_auth_openidc`.

 3. Create a configuration for _Apache Jackrabbit Oak Default Sync Handler_.